ViraHarasymiv/lab-8/README.md

-# Example for the lab 15.
+# Example of lab-15.
+Hardware and software testing.
 Ivano-Frankivsk National Technical University of Oil and Gas.
 Department of Computer Systems and Networks.

 =========================================================================

+## LAB-15.
+GUI testing using Sauce Labs

 #  Running tests on SauceLabs